 The evaluation showed a small but consistent high bias of modelled number concentrations in both periods.
 As it can be seen from comparison with the number size distributions this is often caused by overestimated particle numbers in smaller diameter regions, pointing towards either a too high number of particles emitted in the Aitken mode, overestimated nucleation rates, or underestimated coagulation.
+We consider the nucleation scheme of Kerminen and Wexler (1994) used to contribute to these differences.
+No explicit nucleation mode exists in COSMO-ART, hence secondary generated sulfate particles are transferred directly into the Aitken mode.
+A fixed factor is applied here to reasonably reduce number concentrations that get lost through coagulation during the growth from freshly nucleated clusters to Aitken-mode-size particles.
+In case the number of existing particles (e.g. in strongly polluted regions) does not match the assumptions made for this conversion factor, formation rates of Aitkenmode-sized particles through nucleation of SO_4^{2-} are under-/overestimated.

 The distribution of emitted particle mass on accumulation and Aitken mode follows a recent publication of Elleman and Covert (2010), which used a similar aerosol module.
 They did not find high variability in used emission diameters for different categories in North American simulations, and therefore allowed a very simple description of the size distribution of emitted particles (a time and emission source category invariant split based on total emitted mass).
-However, their study did not consider modern new particle formation parametrizations, and could have as result considered at least some of the particle precursors as primary emissions.
+However, their study did not consider modern new particle formation parametrizations.
+As a result they could have considered at least some of the particle precursors as primary emissions.
 A study by Spracklen et al. (2010) over Europe came to a different conclusion, indicating substantial variability in emitted number size distributions and high importance of adequate representation of new particle formation.

 Even though COSMO-ART does not consider some of the more recent findings on new particle formation or nucleation (e.g. Kerminen et al., 2010), the overall ability of the model to reproduce the measured size distributions was adequate.
 We consider this to be an evidence that using properly derived emission factors, the overall transformation from emissions to CCN sized particles can be somewhat captured using mostly primary-emission based methodologies.
 However, the overall agreement between modelled and measured values were in general poorer in N{30to50} range in comparison to larger size ranges, especially in more remote areas, suggesting a need for a better mechanism to account for the differences between primary and secondary formation.
-We did not assess, however, the relative contributions of nucleation (and condensation) versus primary emissions (and condensation) to number concentrations ricic in smaller diameters, so these findings will need further study.
+We did not assess, however, the relative contributions of nucleation (and condensation) versus primary emissions (and condensation) to number concentrations in smaller diameters, so these findings will need further study.
 Finally, the missing description of cloud processing will influence number size distributions and likely shift the distribution to larger diameters.
 This could explain part of the overestimation for small particles found.

 We conclude for the number size comparison that the approach used is comparable with methods currently taken by other modeling groups, but that there is considerable uncertainty that needs to be better understood for future simulations.
-The overall good agreement between modelled and measured N{100} and N{250} concentrations suggest that the pool of CCN-sized particles simulated in these periods are generally well captured in comparison with measurements.
+The overall acceptable agreement between modelled and measured N{100} and N{250} concentrations suggests that the pool of CCN-sized particles simulated in these periods are generally well captured in comparison with measurements.